amrsa1/desktopAppAutomationTest/README.md

-Sure, here's the rephrased content in Markdown format:

 ### Automating Test Cases for Desktop Applications

 Explore the process of automating test cases for desktop applications with a proof of concept (POC) on building your very first desktop application automation test case using WebdriverIO.